sagecodes/intro-tableau/pronto-step-by-step.md

 ![sheet 1](img/pronto/pronto-connect.png "sheet1")

-Navigate to where you saved the data and open the pronto-trp file
+Navigate to where you saved the data and open the pronto-trip file

 ![sheet 1](img/pronto/trip.png "sheet1")